link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 r3 -> b: Discarded (or delayed) because of no token
 ```

-**Periodically**, the bucket is filled with some (configurable) tokens.
+**Periodically**, the bucket receives a configurable number of tokens.
-If the bucket is full of tokens, new tokens are discarded.
+If the bucket reaches its capacity, any excess tokens are discarded.
-For example,
-2 tokens are added every second.
+For example, 2 tokens are added every second.

 ```d2
 b1: Bucket (00:01) {